 Introduction to ‘Safe to Learn’ – an eight-session training course

 comprising 8 PowerPoint sessions and one pupil profile sharing and discussion session.

-The course is based on ‘Un, nurturing in school’, Why can’t you hear what I’m (not) sayinsubtitle: Ways of understanding and working more effectively with vulnerable children

-“ Why me” Angela Greenwood Routledge 2019, and is accessible when you buy the book.
+The course is based on ‘Understanding, nurturing and working more effectively with vulnerable children in school’, subtitle: “ Why can’t you hear me?”
+Angela Greenwood Routledge 2019, and is accessible when you buy the book.

 The ‘Safe to Learn’ course is included for trainers, Educational Psychologists and school staff, and others working with adults involved with vulnerable children.
 Of course many tutors may wish to develop their own courses, but some may be less familiar with the thinking and material and appreciate the summary in ‘Safe to Learn’ as well as the details in the book.
 The original version of the course was written by Senior Educational Psychologist, Dr. Tina Axup and myself several years ago.
 It was delivered locally to a range of professionals, promoting the nurture ethos in Southend schools.
 The Educational Psychology Service have continued to evolve and deliver Safe to Learn.
 This version is my own, although the subject matter is similar, and designed to be used in conjunction with the book.

 Safe to Learn includes:

-- A theoretical base, briefly outlining some of the theorists underpinning nurture - attachment theory, emotional containment, , unconscious processes including defense mechanisms and the need for integration, and appreciating transference and counter transference as a tool for understanding, rather than a trigger for reactivity.
+- A theoretical base, briefly outlining some of the theories underpinning nurture - attachment theory, emotional containment, unconscious processes including defense mechanisms and the need for integration, and appreciating transference and counter transference as a tool for understanding, rather than a trigger for reactivity.
 There are also sessions on neuroscience and the effects of trauma on the brain, and on understanding behaviour.

 - Addressing the links between inner and outer worlds, both historically and in the present, within ourselves and within the child; within adult/child relationships, and within the dynamics of the whole school and the home.